Andrew45679/stock-direction-predictor/README.md

 - Retrain models on a rolling window basis every 3-6 months to adapt to changing market conditions
 - Add news sentiment features using a financial news API to capture market moving events
-- Build a Streamlit dashboard for live predictions on any ticker
 - Expand evaluation to a wider range of tickers across different sectors

 ## Technologies Used